-Earned revenues arise from the collection of state contributions and are deducted from the full cost of ARC's major programs to arrive at net program cost.
+Earned revenues arise from the collection of state contributions and other inter-agency agreements are deducted from the full cost of ARC's major programs to arrive at net program cost.
 Earned revenues are recognized by ARC to the extent reimbursements are payable from the public, as a result of costs incurred or services performed on the public's behalf.